 In order to be considered for admission to the Master of Physical Therapy (MPT) program, prospective students must meet the minimum requirements listed below.
 Admission is competitive and only 55 students are admitted each year.
 Meeting the minimum requirements does not guarantee admission.

-- Applications are accepted beginning October 17, 2013
+- Applications are accepted beginning in mid-October (date TBA)

 - Offers of admission are sent out beginning in mid-May